Top Market News: What Happened In Investing Today

 DowDuPont: To Get Together, You Gotta Learn To Break Up

 One great thing about observing financial markets and their heavy-hitting participants is the ebb and flow of enthusiasm for mergers and spinoffs.
-Some investors spend a lot of time decrying asset growth and "empire building," while others wax optimistic about cost synergies and consolidation of fragmented market.
+Some investors spend a lot of time decrying asset growth and "empire building" while others wax optimistic about cost synergies and consolidation of fragmented market.

-Such factors are now simultaneously at play between Dow Chemical (DOW) and DuPont (DD) as they and their shareholders try to figure out what combinations of assets will produce the most appetizing financial fruit salads for investors.
+Such factors are now simultaneously at play between Dow Chemical (NYSE:DOW) and DuPont (NYSE:DD) as they and their shareholders try to figure out what combinations of assets will produce the most appetizing financial fruit salads for investors.
 The Wall Street Journal describes the situation:

 Andrew Liveris, currently Dow’s chief executive and chairman, will serve as executive chairman of the merged DowDuPont from the closing of the deal, expected by September, through April 1 next year.
 Mr. Liveris had originally been expected to retire this summer, but is staying on to see the deal he long sought through.